FSK20119

 That said, the target audience for this program will not typically hold many existing competencies and will not be encouraged to pursue Recognition of Prior learning (RPL) for their existing skills and knowledge.

-The main aim of this program is to deliver only the units of competency needed by the student to develop foundation skills and increase their likelihood of successfully completing a Certificate 3 level vocational program.
+The main aim of this program is to deliver only the units of competency needed by the student to develop foundation skills and increase their likelihood of successfully completing their Certificate III in Hospitality program.

 Fee for Service